bibleexchange/courses/through-the-psalms/through-the-psalms-outline.md

 - They may be individual (Chapters 3, 4, 11, 16, 23, 27, 62, 121, 131)
 - or national (Chapters 115, 125, 129).

-3. **Songs of Thanksgiving** express public thanksgiving for what God has done or in anticipation of what He will do.
+3. **Psalms of Thanksgiving** express public thanksgiving for what God has done or in anticipation of what He will do.
 - They may be individual (Chapters 9, 10, 30, 32, 34, 40, 41, 92, 107, 116, 138),
 - or national (Chapters 65-68, 118, 124).